Polynomial Identities and Codimensions of Two- and Three-Dimensional Metabelian Non-Lie Leibniz Algebras: Two-dimension Leibniz algebras: Identities, Images and Codimensions

-are consequences of the identities from Lemma \ref{iden L_2}.
+are consequences of the identities from Lemma \ref{iden mathcal{L}2}.
 The last identity serves only when the ground field is finite of cardinality $q$. \end{lemma} \begin{proof} These identities arise as direct consequences of the Leibniz identity, which, in the special case of Lie algebras, reduces to the classical Jacobi identity. \end{proof}

-We can see, by Lemmas \ref{iden L_2} and \ref{cons L_2}, that in a monomial we can permute indistinctly the variables that don't are in first two position.
+We can see, by Lemmas \ref{iden mathcal{L}2} and \ref{cons mathcal{L}2}, that in a monomial we can permute indistinctly the variables that don't are in first two position.
 Moreover, we can always write a polynomial as the sum of monomials with the variable of greater index on the first position.
 In other words, we have the next result.

-\begin{lemma} Any element in $\mathcal{L} \langle X \rangle$ can be written, module $I_2$, as a linear combination of monomials in the following way:
+\begin{lemma} {cong mathcal{L}2} Any element in $\mathcal{L} \langle X \rangle$ can be written, module $I_2$, as a linear combination of monomials in the following way:

 where $i_3 \leq \ldots \leq i_n \leq i_1$ and $i_1 > i_2$. \end{lemma}

 The following theorem is the main result of this subsection.
 While this result was implicitly established in \cite{sheina1978metabelian}, we present it here for completeness, accompanied by a proof that differs from the original.